stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/RagePowers/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 5 Character Points<br>**Rage Point Cost:** 1 Point
-As an action, you can attempt to overrun any creature that is the same size as you or smaller.
-This works just like the overrun combat action, but the barbarian does not need to make a check, it merely has to move over opponents in its path.

-Targets of the overrun take an amount of damage equal to your martial feat die + your Constitution modifier and may make an attack of opportunity, but with -1d.
-If a target forgoes its opportunity attack, it may attempt to avoid you and make a Dexterity defence check against your weapon skill to take half damage.
+You perform the [Overrun](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Moves/Overrun/) action against a target, treating a success as a critical success.
+If you do not succeed on your roll, it is considered a normal success.

-You can only deal this damage to each target once per round, no matter how many times your movement takes you over a target creature.
+You can only deal this damage to a target once per round, no matter how many times your movement takes you over a target creature.

 ## Whirlwind